gravitational/gravity/docs/7.x/faq.md

 See [Helm Integration](pack.md#helm-integration) for more details.

+## Cluster Status

+Gravity provides the `gravity status` command to view [Cluster Status](cluster.md#cluster-status).
+This tool can help identify issues with the Cluster.

 ## Unable to Create Trusted Cluster (Enterprise) due to HTTP/TLS certificate issue

 Gravity Hub (Enterprise) requires a valid TLS key pair (not self signed) installed.
 When attempting to create a trusted cluster from a Gravity Cluster to a Gravity Hub with a signed certificate installed it is possible to get this error: